Overview

 User support

-DreamPress comes with support from some of DreamHost’s top tech support, who also have experience in WordPress.
-After intensive training and evaluation by in-house WordPress core contributors, they were selected as the best-in-class to represent DreamHost and WordPress, and help you with any problems with your DreamPress site.
+DreamPress includes support from some of DreamHost’s top tech support, who also have experience in WordPress.
+After intensive training and evaluation by in-house WordPress core contributors, they were selected as the best-in-class to represent DreamHost and WordPress and help you solve any problems with your DreamPress site.
 If they don’t know the answer, they know how to find someone who does.

-That said, please note that DreamHost support is not a replacement for an actual website developer (should you need one); DreamHost can help install/configure plugins but cannot create custom plugins or themes.
-Also, if a plugin or theme is causing problems, the only support DreamHost may be able to provide is disabling the plugin/theme and suggesting alternatives.
+That said, DreamHost support is not a replacement for an actual website developer (should you need one); DreamHost can help install/configure plugins but cannot create custom plugins or themes.
+Also, if a plugin or theme is causing problems, the only support DreamHost may be able to provide is to disable the plugin/theme and suggest alternatives.